lpsinger/userguide/capabilities.rst

 * White Paper [#WhitePaper]_ on gravitational-wave data analysis and astrophysics
-* Living Review [#LivingReview]_ on prospects for observing and localizing gravitational-wave transients with Advanced LIGO, Advanced Virgo, and KAGRA
+* Living Review [#LivingReview]_ on prospects for observing and localizing gravitational-wave transients with Advanced LIGO, Advanced Virgo, and :term:`KAGRA`
 * Working Plan Towards O3 [#WorkingPlanTowardsO3]_

 Timeline